matrix-org/matrix-spec-proposals/specification/proposals_intro.rst

 - produce a publicly-accessible proposal describing your change:

   - Please use Google Docs, or an equivalent system capable of collaborative editing, with versioned history and threaded comments.
+Please ensure the document is world-commentable or -editable.
   - We do not use Github issues (or Etherpad) for the design process of the proposal, as the document review/commenting capabilities aren't good enough.
   - We also don't jump straight to PRing against the spec itself, as it's much faster to iterate on a proposal in freeform document form than in the terse and formal structure of the spec.
   - In the proposal, please clearly state the problem being solved, and the possible solutions being proposed for solving it and their respective trade-offs.